bignosethethird/af-ZA_joomla_lang/README.md

 ....
 ```

 If any defects are found, they need to be fixed and this integrity test needs to be run again, until all errors are gone.
-Update the local and the remote branch with any corrected changes:
+Update the local and the remote branch again with any corrected changes.
+To recap, this s how:

 ```bash
 ~/git/af-ZA_joomla_lang/utilities $ cd ..